moksaiho/5600Project/README.md

 # 5600 project

-collaborated by Mu Xihe, Liu Yangyi and Wang Yange build a simple file system
+collaborated by Mu Xihe, Liuyi Yang and Wang Yange build a simple file system